fkorotkov/gradle-to-pants-converter/README.md

 A simple Gradle task to automate migration from Gradle to [Pants](https://pantsbuild.github.io/).

-**Disclaimer:** Only Java projects are supported.
+**Disclaimer: Work in progress!
+A hackaton project! :-)** Only Java projects are supported.
 The main reason behind `buildgen` task is to automate creation of most of the BUILD files in the project and all 3rdparty BUILD files that follow [3rdparty idiom](https://pantsbuild.github.io/3rdparty_jvm.html). **Manual tweaks will be required for a full migration!**

+# Known "Success" Stories:

+1. [@fedor](https://twitter.com/fedor) was able to use `buildgen` with a 300+ projects(400+ targets) monorepo so `./pants list ::` check was passing and even a small subset of 66 targets was compiling wihtout errors.

 # Usage